-Class hours: 1 lecture and 4 lecture/lab Prereq: Qualified for ENG 21 and MATH 50.
-"C" or higher in ELEC 22.
+Class hours: 1 lecture and 4 lecture/lab Prereq: "C" or higher or concurrent enrollment in ELEC 22.

 Description: This course is designed to prepare the individual for entry into the photovoltaic field.
 Emphasis is on photovoltaic technology application, incorporating the electrical principles, solar radiation, load analysis, components of a system, maintenance, and types of systems.
 Successful completion of the course qualifies an individual to take the North American Board of Certified Energy Practitioners (NABCEP) Basic Entry Level exam.
 F, S